 Table of Contents

-Understanding Browser Local Storage
+Understanding Secure Browser Local Storage Basics

 Browser local storage, also known as localStorage, is a web storage mechanism that allows websites to store data directly in the user's browser.
 Unlike cookies, which are automatically sent with every HTTP request, local storage data remains on the client side and can only be accessed by JavaScript running on the same domain that created it.
+The official MDN localStorage documentation outlines the API surface and is an essential reference for secure implementation.

 How Local Storage Works